-This recipe is a delicious dairy-free version of an Australian classic, from The Eczema Diet book.
+This recipe is a delicious dairy-free version of an Australian classic, from The Eczema Diet and The Eczema Detox books.
 The recipe is vegan-friendly and contains less sugar and more wholemeal goodness than the conventional recipe.
 I'm not a big consumer of sweet foods but I love having an Anzac Biscuit with a cup of carob tea.

 My mother makes these every time we visit her in Queensland.
 She is now 80 and she even uses spelt flour, which she keeps in the cupboard for when we visit.